 Avoiding small business website mistakes is only one of the benefits of hiring a professional web designer or agency.
-Many professionals offer small business website packages to meet the needs of a startup company, a small family business, non-profit organization or other small business venture.
-This ensures that you receive a small business website that your clients find attractive and easy to use, and a professionally designed brand logo that serves as your online brand ambassador.
+Many professionals offer small business website packages to meet the needs of a startup company, a small family business, a non-profit organization or other small business venture.
+This ensures that you receive a small business website that your clients find attractive and easy to use and a professionally designed brand logo that serves as your online brand ambassador.

 Hiring a professional will help you avoid these small business website mistakes.
 A professionally designed online presence will help you keep existing and attract new customers.
 This, in turn, leads to higher conversions and sales.
 And isn’t that what you are after first?